A Human-in-the-Loop Confidence-Aware Failure Recovery Framework for Modular Robot Policies: Synthetic Simulation: Systematic Ablations

 \subsection{Varying graph structure $G_M$}

-\textbf{Module selectors.} We find that all metrics are lower for the all-OR structure across module selectors (except \textit{Query Cost}, which is invariant to the structure).
+\textbf{Module selectors.} All metrics are lower for the all-OR structure across methods (except \textit{Query Cost}, which is invariant to the structure).
 For this redundant structure, there is little benefit to ask for help to recover from failures, leading \textsc{NeverQuery} and \textsc{TopoQuery} to perform well in \textit{Total Failed Attempts} and \textit{Total Timesteps}.
-Module selector rankings (Fig. \ref{fig:synthetic-full}(a)) remain invariant for the other redundancy structures.
-We find that \textsc{GraphQuery} is competitive with the other module selectors, even when its proxy objective does not match the redundancy structure.
+Method rankings (Fig. \ref{fig:synthetic-full}(a)) remain invariant for the other redundancy structures. \textsc{GraphQuery} is competitive with the other methods, even when its proxy objective does not match the redundancy structure.

-\textbf{Querying algorithms.} We find that all metrics are lower for the all-OR structure across querying algorithms.
+\textbf{Querying algorithms.} All metrics are lower for the all-OR structure across methods.
 In general, both \textsc{Query-until-Confident} variants have the lowest \textit{Total Failed Attempts}, except in the all-OR setting (where \textsc{Execute-First} and \textsc{Query-then-Execute} outperform them).
 Thus, if the robot policy architecture is not fully redundant, we recommend either \textsc{Query-until-Confident} variant to maximize recovery efficiency.